vojta-horanek/take-your-pill/README.md

 # Take your Pill
-App that reminds you to take your pills.
+An app that reminds you to take your pills.
 Developed as my long-term graduation work.

 ## Roadmap
 - see progress in GitHub Projects